evanofslack/pyminion/README.md

 ### Running Simulations

 Simulating multiple games is good metric for determining bot performance.
-To create a simulation, pass in a game with multiple bot players into the `Simulator` class and set the number of iterations to be run.
+To create a simulation, pass a pyminion game instance into the `Simulator` class and set the number of iterations to be run.

 ```python
 from pyminion.simulator import Simulator